CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-puhti.md

 ### Local storage

-Some nodes in Puhti have a local fast storage available for jobs.
-The local storage is good for I/O-intensive programs.
+Some nodes on Puhti have a local fast storage available for jobs.
+The local storage is good for I/O-intensive applications.

 The local storage is available on: